typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 ## Deployment

 We shall begin with the deployment of Grakn instances.
-The procedure is straight-forward and takes advantage of the listing in [AWS Marketplace](https://aws.amazon.com/marketplace).
+The procedure is straight-forward and takes advantage of the listing in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07H8RMX5X).

 ![](/images/aws-solution-listing.png)